50+ Laptop Friendly Cafés in Berlin

 Macondo

 Bonus points if you want to swap your cup of coffee for a glass of wine.
 Macondo is a cafébar, which means both traditional coffee shop and bar drinks are served in a space where it’s totally chill to get an Aperol Spritz and pull out your laptop at one in the morning, or catch up with a group of friends over a bottle of wine.
-Most nights they’re open until 2 or 3 AM so it’s perfect for those who get their best work done in the evenings.
+Most nights they’re open until 2:00 or 3:00 so it’s perfect for those who get their best work done in the evenings.
 However, I would not recommend working on your laptop on a Friday/Saturday night here since they’re naturally in busy bar mode at this point and the space will be loud and coworking is not the vibe.
-However, I’ve had no trouble visiting anytime on weekdays (including past midnight) and during midday on weekends.
+I’ve had no trouble visiting anytime on weekdays (including past midnight) and during midday on weekends.
 I’ve also gotten Sunday brunch and followed up with a longer laptop sesh and that was completely fine.

 Due to its unique nature, I find that I always get a lot of work done in this creative and homey atmosphere.
 They also offer a variety of Latin food!
 Their WiFi has worked a little slow for me in the past, but it seems to be new and improved as of my most recent visit in April 2023.

-Gärtnerstraße 14, 10245 | Friedrichshain
+Gärtnerstraße 14 | Friedrichshain

 Nothaft Café